-Investment credit base for replacement property that is similar or related in service or use to property destroyed as a direct result of the terrorist attacks of September 11, 2001 - If replacement property is acquired that is similar or related in service or use to the property destroyed as a direct result of the terrorist attacks of September 11, 2001, and you chose not to defer the required amount to be recaptured, the investment credit base of the replacement property is computed without regard to any basis reduction required by IRC section 1033.
-For more information, see TSB-M-02(7)I.
+Investment credit base for replacement property that is similar or related in service or use to property destroyed as a direct result of the terrorist attacks of September 11, 2001 - If replacement property destroyed as a direct result of the terrorist attacks of September 11, 2001, and you chose not to defer the required amount to be recaptured, the investment credit base of the replacement property is computed without regard to any basis reduction required by IRC section 1033.
+For more information, see TSB-M-02(7)I, Investment Tax Credit (ITC) Relief for Property Destroyed as a Direct Result of the Terrorist Attacks of September 11, 2001 (Articles 9-A, 22, 32, and 33).